cwq4yszdy4zhbfkb/CuriositySampling_review/README.md

 Curiosity Sampling is an algorithm that enables efficient sampling of protein conformational landscapes using a Reinforcement Learning-based algorithm that specifically samples configurations that maximize the "novelty" or curiosity reward.
 This method can overcome the limitations of traditional molecular dynamics (MD) simulations and efficiently explore the high-dimensional configurational space of proteins.

 # Installation
+Expected time of tinstallation is about 30 minutes, so prepare your something tasty to drink.

 ## Required libraries